adampatterson/Lanyard/README.md

 ## Configuration
 Update the details in `/plugin.php`, checkout the WordPress [Plugin Development](https://codex.wordpress.org/Developer_Documentation#Plugin_Development) docs for more information on that.

-Next, search and replace `PluginNameSpace` with your plugins namespace, or leave it alone.
+Next, Search and replace `PluginNameSpace` with your plugins namespace, or leave it alone.
 Your call.

 The rest should be straight forward and commented in the code.